How to Prevent Child Abuse

 Prevention Education for Children

-What age- and grade-appropriate topics are covered
+What age- and grade-appropriate topics are covered?

-How to identify safe adults
+How to identify various forms of abuse

-How does the instructor approach each class
+How does the instructor approach each class?

 Talking about abuse doesn’t have to be scary.
 Each class is friendly and engaging, with age-appropriate conversations, interactive activities and time for questions.
 Our instructors reinforce a clear message: adults are always responsible for children’s safety.

-Do these prevention classes make a difference
+Do these prevention classes make a difference?

 Prevention Education for Adults